DogeTheBeast/College_notes/1st Year/Second Term/PHY 159/Lab 3.md

 Record the resistance of the 15 ohm resistor
 ## Observed Behavior

-The voltmeter shows 0 Volts for the resistance of the resistor instead of 1.5 Volts.
+The readings show the current and the voltage of the resistor.

 ## Generate Causes